 Walker Park Community Garden (WPCG)

-The WPCG is located in Walker Park near the Senior Activity and Wellness Center at 945 South College Avenue.
-Established in 2011 with 20 plots, the garden now has 33 plots.
+The WPCG is located in Walker Park adjacent to the Senior Activity and Wellness Center at 945 South College Avenue.
+Established in 2011 with 20 plots, the garden now has 40 plots.

-It is protected from deer by a 6 foot fence and supplied with a centrally located water spigot.
+It is protected from deer by a 6 foot fence and supplied with two centrally located water spigots.
 Each plot is filled with a mix of topsoil, course sand and compost.

-To learn more about participating in the WPCG contact us through the the following Email address.
+To learn more about participating in the WPCG, contact Parks Volunteers via email.
 You may also reach us by phone at 479-444-3467.

 Designed and operated specifically for YRCC's After School and Summer FUN4KIDS programs, kids and volunteers plant the garden in spring and summer at this City-operated community garden.